lukaszmatuszak/CountriesGame/README.md

 CountriesGame ReactNative

 App works only on Android.
 Swipe left i pair do not match.
-Swaip right if pair match.
+Swipe right if pair match.